Mentor Expression of Interest 2022

 The purpose and vision of TIME is:

-“To provide knowledge, guidance and advice to aspiring individuals within the Travel and Tourism industry allowing them to advance and grow their career.”
+“To provide knowledge, guidance and advice to aspiring individuals within the Travel, Tourism, Hospitality and Aviation industry allowing them to advance and grow their career.”

 Targeting aspiring, individuals who have one year or more experience in the travel and tourism industry, the aim of TIME is to offer development guidance, business skills and support sessions within a formal mentoring and peer collaboration environment.